Larry Rubin

 Larry Rubin (born August 31, 1974) is an American-Mexican businessman and political activist who has lived in both Mexico and the United States.
-He is currently the Managing Partner Latin America of a global American executive search firm.
-He is also the President and chairman of the Board of The American Society, represents the United States Republican Party, and writes as a columnist for Reforma, CNN Expansión and Forbes.
+He is the President and Chairman of the Board of The American Society, represents the United States Republican Party, and writes as a columnist for Reforma, CNN Expansión and Forbes.

 Early life and education

-Rubin was born and raised in Mexico City.
+Born Larry David Rubin, he was raised between Mexico City and Houston.
 His father was from Cleveland, Ohio, and his mother is from Mexico.
 They both worked in the travel industry.

-Born Larry David Rubin, he completed his studies through high school at the American School before obtaining a degree in business administration at Anahuac University.
+Rubin completed his studies through high school at the American School before obtaining a degree in business administration at Anahuac University.
+Rubin then went to obtain his Masters in Business Administration (Executive MBA) degree from the Jones School of Business from Rice University.
+There he was the recipient of the M.A.
+Wright Award selected by members of the graduating class for the student who best models leadership, exemplary service and significant contributions to the Jones Graduate School of Business.
 He has three doctorates "Honoris Causa".

-While attending secondary school, Larry worked as a sales distributor for Amway Corporation and had a network of 1,000 distributors.
+While attending secondary school, Rubin worked as a sales distributor for Amway Corporation and had a network of 1,000 distributors.

 Business career

-At age 18, he worked for US Airways, now American Airlines, as an airport check-in and baggage agent.
+At age 18, he worked for US Airways, now part of American Airlines, as an airport check-in and baggage agent.
 He was responsible for the U.S. airline's opening of new routes to Cancún, Cozumel and Mexico City.
 In these destinations, he worked with local businesses and government to provide funding in order to promote passenger travel to the U.S. and Canada.
 He also established regular working meetings between U.S. airlines and the U.S. government in Mexico.
 Six years later, he became the general director of the Mexico branch.